julioarp/julioarp.github.io/index.md

 [“Opioid Prescribing Restrictions and Homelessness: Evidence from Hydrocodone Rescheduling”](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4386200), jointly with Johabed G. Olvera, Felipe Lozano-Rojas, and Sumedha Gupta - Revisions requested at **Journal of Housing Economics**

+“The Accountability Effect of Term Limits on Local Government Performance: Performative Signaling of Governmental Action”, jointly with Ricardo A. Bello-Gomez - Revisions requested at **Local Government Studies**

 [“Moving for Welfare: The Effect of ACA Medicaid Expansion on Homelessness”](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4237805), jointly with Johabed Olvera and Hilary Wething -  Submitted

 “Improving Maternal and Infant Health Through Prenatal Care Home Visits”, jointly with Johabed G. Olvera - Submitted

-“The Accountability Effect of Term Limits on Local Government Performance: Performative Signaling of Governmental Action”, jointly with Ricardo A. Bello-Gomez - Submitted

 # Work in Progress